gisilvs/gisilvs.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the